amalpanwar/Football-Analytics-/README.md

 ####Result#####

 ## It seems prediction of Draw matches is higher because of the teams strength and weakness are too close.
 However if FTR result calculated  directly by the probability it might change.

+## Final Results for future Match prediction with odds##
+FinalReslut8_with_ODDs.csv containing future results draw by leveraging last 4 seasons of SPL.